vimarsh244/mywebsite-hugo/content/posts/World Needs Benevolence.md

 \## Returns

 One of the key aspects of benevolence is not expecting any return.
 We often help other people, but if it is in expectation of getting something in return, then it's not true benevolence.
-Even if you expect any P**unya** or goodwill, that is still not pure benevolence.
+Even if you expect any **Punya** or goodwill, that is still not pure benevolence.
 Not only is this highlighted in mythology but there are also several contemporary examples, especially during the times of COVID.
 There are so many people who give selfless service be it healthcare workers, or volunteers who help to arrange oxygen and coordinate logistics.
 There might be many who are after money, or fame but a lot of them are silent, working behind the curtains, making the society not topple itself over.

 Benevolence is not also just about big things, but also about small things in life.
 Donating billions of money is good, but even if you console a sad person and encourage them, the act goes far and beyond.
 Developing this quality can go a long way to be optimistic, live a worry-less life, and make the world a better place.